Home » You Will Love This Easy Lasagna: Beginner Friendly Recipe

 • Salt and black pepper, to taste

-• 1 tablespoon butter (stirred into sauce at the end)
+• 1 tablespoon butter (stirred in at the end)

 • 1 large egg